Motor-taxi-master-rider/Thoughts/Document/Document_to_review.md

 *Introduction to Functional Programming in Python* https://www.dataquest.io/blog/introduction-functional-programming-python/

-Fastest way to generate a random-like unique string with random length in Python 3 https://stackoverflow.com/questions/48421142/fastest-way-to-generate-a-random-like-unique-string-with-random-length-in-python
+*Fastest way to generate a random-like unique string with random length in Python 3*  **random functions** https://stackoverflow.com/questions/48421142/fastest-way-to-generate-a-random-like-unique-string-with-random-length-in-python

 Image Colorization Using Optimization in Python